tjko/littlefs-toy/README.md

 Next compile using _cmake_:
 ```
-$ mkdir build
-$ cd build
+$ cmake -B build
-$ cmake ..
+$ cmake --build build
-$ make
 ```

 ## Installation

 After _littlefs-toy_ has been successfully compiled, it can be installed:
 ```
-$ sudo make install
+$ sudo cmake --install build
 ```

 ## Cross-Compiling (mingw-w64)

-This is example how to compile Windows executable on a Debian based system.
+This is an example how to compile Windows executable on a Debian based system.

 ### Install mingw-w64